Category: #alzheimers

 November 9, 2022

 No one likes to admit that they may need help.
 We are all very independent and quite stubborn.
 Most of us fear losing our mental faculties more than we fear losing physical capabilities.
 I understand that.
 Too often, people feel that they are “getting dementia” or “Alzheimer’s disease,” but that may not be the issue at all.
 Which is why it is important to go through a diagnostic workup.
 It could be fixable, such as better nutrition and hydration.
 It may even be a type of depression.
+Of course, it could always be a generation thing to keep secrets.
+They may also ignore or have resistance to seeing “what is” so they don’t have to deal with it or reveal it.

 1. Falls